 Particularly interactive, Beyond Sports also stresses programs that can allow athletes not to merely watch immersive videos of plays being run, but also to move within these programs to test how they might be able to move in plays on the field.

-Unlike many of the other technology discussed in this article, Beyond Sports only for professionals and doesn’t offer less-advanced packages for less advanced athletes.
+Unlike many of the other techniques discussed in this article, Beyond Sports is only for professionals and doesn’t offer less-advanced packages for less advanced athletes.

 Beyond Sports is only one of many VR technology companies stressing the cognitive rather than physical value of training in VR.
 Perhaps a better example, however, is NeuroTrainer.